SynapticSugar/CarND-Extended-Kalman-Filter-Project/README.md

 ## Introduction

-This project utilizes a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+This project utilizes a Kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.

-## Code should compile
+## Code Should Compile

+See Installation and Build instructions at the end of this writup.

 ## Accuracy

 The algorithm was run against a simulator that included two datasets.
-The first dataset was availible for comparing the ground truth and the second dataset was hidden within the simulator itself.
+The first dataset was available for comparing the ground truth and the second dataset was hidden within the simulator itself.
 The accuracy of position and velocity of the target must be less than or equal to ```.11``` and ```.52``` repectively.

-The final results of running the algorith using both Lidar and Radar measurements against ```Dataset 1``` is shown below.
+The final results of running the algorithm using both lidar and radar measurements against ```Dataset 1``` is shown below.

 ![alt text](./dataset_1.png "Dataset 1 Laser and Radar EKF Results")

 It can be seen that the RMSE met the criteria with px, py, vx, and vy of ```[.0973, 0.0855, 0.4513, 0.4399]```.

-The sensor fusion of both Lidar and Radar actually creates a better estimate and achieved lower RMS error than if either was run independantly as shown in the following results performed on ```Dataset 1```.
+The sensor fusion of both lidar and radar actually creates a better estimate and achieved lower RMS error than if either was run independantly as shown in the following results performed on ```Dataset 1```.

 Lidar only: px, py, vx, and vy of ```[.1838, 0.1542, 0.6051, 0.4858]```